mixpanel/docs/docs/Other Bits/under-the-hood.md

 **What this eliminates**: Precomputation, rollups, or indexing.

-**The exception is to comply with privacy laws like GDPR, which we handle specially.*
+\**The exception is to comply with privacy laws like GDPR, which we handle specially.*

-[block:api-header]
-{
-  "title": "Optimized for Interactive User Joins"
+# Optimized for Interactive User Joins
-}
-[/block]
 Mixpanel's UI is built for interactive exploration of event-based metrics.
 We must respond to queries within seconds to make data exploration delightful at scale.

 Our query engine employs the usual techniques for CPU performance: columnar storage, dictionary encoding, a query optimizer, and a purpose-built query engine in C/C++.